GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-with-runai-and-podsnapshots.md

 { "content": "The capital of France is Paris." }
 ```

+> [!IMPORTANT]
+>
-> [!IMPORTANT] > **Restore latency did not grow with snapshot size.** The 72.92
+> **Restore latency did not grow with snapshot size.** The 72.92 GB Gemma image
-> GB Gemma image restored to `Ready` in **3 seconds** — the same as the ~21 GB
+> restored to `Ready` in **3 seconds** — the same as the ~21 GB Llama images.
-> Llama images.
-Checkpoint cost scales with size, but in these measurements
+> Checkpoint cost scales with size, but in these measurements scale-out cost did
-> scale-out cost did not.
-Three data points is not a scaling law, so measure
+> not.
+Three data points is not a scaling law, so measure this for your own
-> this for your own model rather than assuming it holds at every size.
+> model rather than assuming it holds at every size.

+> [!TIP]
+>
-> [!TIP] Validate a restored instruct model through `/v1/chat/completions`, not
+> Validate a restored instruct model through `/v1/chat/completions`, not
 > `/v1/completions`.
 A raw completion of `"Paris is the capital of"` against
 > `google/gemma-4-31b-it` returns degenerate repetition
 > (`" the capital of the capital of ..."`) because the chat template is
 > bypassed.
 That is normal instruct-model behavior and **not** evidence of a
 > corrupted snapshot.

+> [!NOTE]
+>
-> [!NOTE] Checkpoint duration scales with image size, not with model complexity.
+> Checkpoint duration scales with image size, not with model complexity.
+The 21
-> The 21 GB Llama images uploaded in about four minutes; the 72.92 GB Gemma
+> GB Llama images uploaded in about four minutes; the 72.92 GB Gemma image took
-> image took 11 m 22 s.
+> 11 m 22 s.
 That is roughly 107 MB/s in both cases.
-A large model is
+A large model is **slow to
-> **slow to checkpoint, not incapable of it** — budget the time and do not
+> checkpoint, not incapable of it** — budget the time and do not mistake a long
-> mistake a long upload for a hang.
-The reliable test is described under
+> upload for a hang.
+The reliable test is described under "Empirical Validation"
-> "Empirical Validation" below: watch `pages.img` **grow**, rather than treating
+> below: watch `pages.img` **grow**, rather than treating its absence as
-> its absence as failure.
+> failure.

 ### What these runs settle

 Earlier attempts to snapshot **Gemma 4 31B on H100** hung indefinitely, and the
-failure was attributed to the H100 architecture, to driver branch 580, or to the
+failure was attributed to the H100 architecture, to driver branch 580, to the
-sheer size of the model. **Those attributions were wrong.** Four controlled runs
+sheer size of the model, and later to out-of-band triggering. **All of those
-now show:
+attributions were wrong.** Seven controlled runs now show:

 | Hypothesis for the Gemma 4 31B hang | Verdict                                            |
 | ----------------------------------- | -------------------------------------------------- |